aws-neuron/aws-neuron-sdk/src/pytorch/getting_started.md

 ## Step 2: Compilation instance installations

-If using Conda DLAMI version 27 and up, activate pre-installed PyTorch-Neuron environment (using `source activate aws_neuron_pytorch_p36`  command).
-Please update PyTorch-Neuron environment by following update steps in [DLAMI release notes](../../release-notes/dlami-release-notes.md#conda-dlami).
+If using Conda DLAMI, ensure you use the latest version, you can activate pre-installed PyTorch-Neuron environment (using `source activate aws_neuron_pytorch_p36` command).

-To install in your own AMI, please see [Neuron Install Guide](../../docs/neuron-install-guide.md) to setup virtual environment and install Torch-Neuron packages.
+To install in your own AMI, please see [Neuron Install Guide](../../docs/neuron-install-guide.md) to setup virtual environment and install the latest Torch-Neuron packages.

 ## Step 3: Compile on compilation instance